 Hypomania involves periods of elevated mood, euphoria, and excitement but does not disconnect a person from reality.
 A person with cyclothymia experiences symptoms of hypomania but not full-blown manic episodes.
 Hypomania may feel good to the person who experiences it and may lead to enhanced functioning and productivity.
 Thus, even when family and friends learn to recognize the mood swings as a possible bipolar disorder, the person may deny that a problem exists.
 Without proper treatment, however, symptoms can worsen.

 Approximately 0.4 percent to one percent of people will experience cyclothymia in their lifetime.
-The disorder usually begins in adolescence or early adulthood and it is lifelong.
+The disorder usually begins in adolescence or early adulthood and is lifelong; effective treatments are available.
 There is a 15 percent to 50 percent risk that a person with cyclothymic disorder will go on to develop bipolar I or bipolar II disorder, although many people do recover from cyclothymia and do not experience future symptoms of hypomania or depression.
 Cyclothymic disorder is equally common in males and females.
 It may co-occur with substance-use disorder or anxiety disorder.

 Signs and symptoms of hypomania, as cataloged by the DSM-5: